 Here, Tuấn was seated on stage, with Thủy in the role of an interpreter, also taking questions from the “audience”.
 In these sessions, the performers would normally have their instruments at hand and often clarify and further develop their observations through playing.
 The video material studied in the meta-analysis was a compilation of four segments from the same session, with some irrelevant bits taken out (see Video example 5).

-Characteristic of this scenario is the discussion of structure, both of compositional structure, in Vọng Cổ 8, an early version of the piece which all three found difficult to master, and in the structuring of his solo playing in general.
+Characteristic of this scenario is the discussion of structure, both of compositional structure, in Vọng Cổ 8, an early version of the piece (as outlined above) which all three found difficult to master, and in the structuring of his solo playing in general.
 The sessions starts out with David asking a question built on comparison of the initial improvisation, the Rao, which always opens a performance of Vọng Cổ.
 Prompted by this question, Tuấn continued to make comparison between two versions of the Rao, one introducing a performance of Vọng Cổ 8 and the other Vọng Cổ 16 (see Figure 10).
 He was not happy with the former, and noted how “the music is not logically tied together.
 It is a little unconnected.
 The previous Rao had a better dynamic shape” (code: critical observation).
-Similarly, when listening to his performance of Vọng Cổ 8, he noted that “in general, Vọng Cổ 8 there are not many ways to design the phrase, because the Lái is so short” (code: critical observation).
+Similarly, when listening to his performance of Vọng Cổ 8, he noted that “in general, in Vọng Cổ 8 there are not many ways to design the phrase, because the Lái is so short” (code: critical observation).
 Stefan follows up on this statement by asking what performative strategies he employs to “do something good with Vọng Cổ 8”?
 Tuấn expands on his first statement by noting how, “since the Lái is short, to be able to play it convincingly and with good flow [...] we need to play less figurations and more Rung, Nhấn (ornamentation), play it well so it sounds mùi” (code: analytical response).

 The expression of mùi is the core aim in a performance of Vọng Cổ, and is brought out as the central analytical feature in the book chapter discussing the Vietnamese guitar, building on stimulated recall interviews with Môn and his colleagues (see further Östersjö, 2022).
 The research team only started to grasp the nature of this feature of the performance practice across these days of stimulated recall at VICAS, and returned to the subject again in the continued interview sessions with Môn in July the following year.